 More often than not, shopping websites did not disclose upfront to users that canceling the subscription or membership could not be completed in the same manner they signed up for the memberships in the first place.
-For example, as shown in Figure 8a, sportsmansguide.com promotes a "buyer's club" discount membership price and makes it easy for users to sign up for this annual membership under the impression of "Cancel anytime."
-However, their terms of service reveal that the membership can only be cancelled by calling their customer service.
+For example, as shown in Figure 8a, sportsmansguide.com promotes a "buyer's club" discount membership price and makes it easy for users to sign up for the annual recurring membership, as they are under the impression they can "cancel anytime."
+However, sportsmansguide.com's terms of service reveal that the membership can only be cancelled by calling their customer service.
 In rare instances, as shown in Figure 8b, websites such as savagex.com disclosed upfront that cancellation required calling customer service.